Coding-Academy-STL/Intro-to-Python/README.md

 ## What are some good resources for learning Python outside of this course?

 Wow, what an overachiever!
 Just kidding, check out [this awesome list](https://github.com/LadueCS/Awesome-CS#python) for some truly awesome Python resouces.
+(And some other bonus programming goodies!)

 ## I'm teaching this course.
 What should I know?